rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 ### Installing Packages

-While trying to install software on your system, you might stumble on “failed dependencies” issues.
+While installing software on your system, you might stumble on “failed dependencies” issues.
 This is especially common when using the low-level RPM utility to manage applications on a system manually.

 For example, if you try to install package “abc.rpm” the RPM installer might complain about some failed dependencies.
-It might tell you that package “abc.rpm” requires another package “xyz.rpm” to first be installed.
+It might tell you that package “abc.rpm” requires another package, “xyz.rpm” to first be installed.
 The dependencies issue arises because software applications almost always depend on another software or library.
 If a required program or shared library is not already on the system, that prerequisite must be satisfied before installing the target application.

 The low-level RPM utility often knows about the inter-dependencies between applications.
 But it does not usually know how or where to obtain the application or library needed to resolve the issue.
 Stated another way, RPM knows the *what* and *how* but does not have the built-in ability to answer the *where* question.
 This is where tools like `dnf`, `yum`, and so on shine.